pydantic/pydantic/docs/blog/pydantic-v2.md

     The python interface to pydantic shouldn't change as a result of using pydantic-core, instead pydantic will use type annotations to build a schema for pydantic-core to use.

-pydantic-core is usable now, albeit with a fairly unintuitive API, if you're interested, please give it a try.
+pydantic-core is usable now, albeit with an unintuitive API, if you're interested, please give it a try.

 pydantic-core provides validators for all common data types, [see a list here](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291).